Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing: Related Work

-Advancements in artificial intelligence (AI) during the 2010s have introduced several capabilities in education, including the adoption of the Internet of Things, swarm intelligence, and deep learning \cite{zhai_review_2021}.
 In recent years, Large Language Models (LLMs), exemplified by the Generative pretrained Transformer (GPT-3) \cite{floridi_gpt-3_2020}, have achieved significant progress in natural language processing (NLP).
 At this moment, ChatGPT, an LLM-driven chatbot, is capable of understanding and responding to almost natural human language \cite{pradana_discussing_2023}, and it could support various tasks related to text-based inputs.

-Numerous studies have explored ChatGPT's capabilities in tutoring students. \cite{sarsa_automatic_2022} observed LLMs can serve as tutors for both students and teachers, providing reliable outcome codes for direct application in real-world coding. \cite{macneil2022automatically} discussed the use of LLMs like GPT-3 and Codex in computer science education, specifically for generating code explanations and programming assignments. \cite{ross_programmers_2023} developed the `Programmer's Assistant', a system that explores the utility of conversational interactions with LLMs in software development. \cite{pardos_learning_2023} evaluated the effectiveness of hints generated by ChatGPT against those authored by human tutors in algebra.
-Furthermore, \cite{lee_dapie_2023} introduced DAPIE, a system designed to enhance step-by-step problem-solving by deconstructing LLM responses.

-In the context of language education, LLM has significant possibilities, because it is specialized in all-around user requests.
-The empirical studies on leveraging ChatGPT to develop a second language (L2) mostly focused on writing skills, vocabulary, and assessments \cite{yan_impact_2023, kohnke_chatgpt_2023}.
+In the context of language education, the empirical studies on leveraging ChatGPT to develop a second language (L2) mostly focused on writing skills, vocabulary, and assessments \cite{yan_impact_2023, kohnke_chatgpt_2023-1}.
 ChatGPT can serve as a personal tutor for students, thereby answering their questions in real-time \cite{sabzalieva_2023_chatgpt}.
-RECIPE, a ChatGPT-integrated learning platform, is tailored for students in the context of EFL writing education \cite{han2023recipe}. \cite{han_2023_cheddar} explored ChatGPT's capability through student-ChatGPT interaction data collected from RECIPE.
-In addition, students can receive real-time scoring and feedback on their essays with a pipeline leveraging ChatGPT \cite{han_2023_fabric}.
+RECIPE, a ChatGPT-integrated learning platform, is tailored for students in the context of EFL writing education \cite{han2023recipe}.
 From an instructor's perspective, ChatGPT improves the teaching experience by generating teaching and assessment methods for instructors, thereby shifting the paradigm of educators' role \cite{rudolph_chatgpt_2023}.
-For instance, LLMs can assist in developing teaching materials such as quizzes and assignments \cite{lu_2023_readingquizmaker} and streamline scoring processes \cite{han_2023_fabric}.
+For instance, LLMs can assist in developing teaching materials such as quizzes and assignments \cite{lu_2023_readingquizmaker}.